 A graduate student employed as a part-time temporary instructor (PTTI) to teach a credit-bearing course must meet the SACS 18-hour requirement.
 Such PTTIs do not receive tuition waivers, must pay taxes on the income they earn as PTTIs, and must comply with Personnel Policies for Student Employees of The University of Alabama.
-These policies may be obtained by contacting the Human Resources Department located in Rose Administration Building (Room G-69) or calling (205) 348-7732.
+These policies may be obtained by contacting the Human Resources Service Center or calling 205-348-7732.

 Graduate students are subject to the same rules regarding class attendance, the performance of assigned tasks, and course examinations as undergraduate students.
 Since graduate work presupposes specialization and thorough investigation, students will not be permitted to overload themselves with courses.

 Once a student has met the requirements for admission to candidacy, received approval for the dissertation research proposal, or initiated enrollment in 699 (dissertation research for a doctoral degree), the student must pursue completion of the dissertation without interruption by enrolling each fall and spring semester of the academic year for at least 3 hours of dissertation research.

 Summer enrollment for 699 Dissertation Research is expected if the student is working on the dissertation and using any University facilities or resources, including faculty time, but the only time summer registration is required for dissertation research (3 hours minimum) is when a doctoral student is graduating in August or defending the dissertation during the summer semester.
 This is true whether or not the student has formally submitted an Application for Admission to Candidacy and Plan of Study.

 A student must be admitted to the Graduate School and must register as a graduate student in order to receive graduate credit.
 Approval for graduate registration must be obtained from program advisors prior to registration.